-Kelowna is a vibrant, growing city where your tax dollars help create an active, inclusive and safe community, strong economy, clean, healthy environment, and resilient, well-managed infrastructure.
-It has become a place where 94 per cent of residents say their quality of life in Kelowna is good or very good and 79 per cent say they receive good value for their taxes (2018 Citizen Survey).
+Kelowna is a vibrant, growing city where your tax dollars help create an active, inclusive and safe community, strong economy, clean and healthy environment, and resilient, well-managed infrastructure.
+It has become a place where 92 per cent of residents say their quality of life in Kelowna is good or very good and 79 per cent say they receive good value for their taxes (2020 Citizen Survey).

-About a quarter (24 per cent) of the City's funding for 2019 will come from property taxes .
-The remainder of City funding comes from other sources such as reserves & surplus, fees & charges, and borrowing.
+Over the last five years, on average, a quarter of the City's funding has come from property taxes.
+The majority (75 per cent) of City funding comes from other sources such as reserves & surplus, fees & charges and borrowing.

 Learn more about the City's budget by watching this video:

 Kelowna is one of the most fiscally responsible mid-sized cities in Canada, raising approximately three quarter of revenues from sources other than taxation.
-In our 2018 Citizen Survey, we heard that 79 per cent of residents say they receive very/fairly good value for their municipal tax dollars, and 87 per cent continue to say they are satisfied with the overall quality of services provided by the City.
+In our 2020 Citizen Survey, we heard that 79 per cent of residents say they receive very/fairly good value for their municipal tax dollars, and 91 per cent continue to say they’re satisfied with the overall quality of services provided by the City.

 The City of Kelowna raises revenues through:

-- The City's largest fund which covers all municipal operations (aside from the utilities and airport funds)
+- The City's largest fund that covers all municipal operations (aside from the utilities and airport funds)